Am I addicted to drugs?

 Anyone can become addicted to drugs.
 Because drug use is stereotypically linked with poverty, people are often surprised to learn that drug use is also common among the well-to-do.
 Drug addiction can affect people from all walks of life because the common causes of addiction are fairly universal.

-Thankfully, with the right treatment, anyone can reclaim their life from drugs.
+Thankfully, with the right addiction treatment programs, anyone can reclaim their life from drugs.
 Let’s take a look at some of the common causes of addiction, how to recognize the signs of drug addiction, and what kind of treatment is most beneficial.

 What Causes Drug Addiction?

-There are many different ways that people can be introduced to drugs.
+There are many different ways that people can become addicted to drugs.
 Some people have experimented with drugs but have never become addicted.

 What sets apart those who become dependent from those who don’t?
 Usually there are underlying factors that make drug use more dangerous for certain people.
 They include: